djalbat/easy/README.md

       checkbox = Checkbox.fromHTML('<input type="checkbox" />');
 ```

-Note that `document` here is the global document reference, not EasyUI's `document` singleton.
+Note that `document` here is the global document reference, not Easy's `document` singleton.

 If constructors take handlers or other additional arguments, you can pass these to the corresponding `fromDOMElement()` or `fromHTML()` factory methods and they will be passed on the constructor.